capslocky/git-cheat-sheet/git.md

 git push origin -d [branch_name] | Delete the remote branch on remote repository git init | Initialize current directory as a new empty git repository

-Note: you interact with remote repository only in case of 'clone', 'fetch', 'pull' or 'push', all other operations don't need connection
+Note: you interact with remote repository only in case of 'clone', 'fetch', 'pull' or 'push', all other operations are local and don't need network connection

 ## git terms ##